Progressive Cavity Pumps Vs Diaphragm Pumps

 - Frequently replacing stators due to abrasive fluids

-- Low viscosity fluids slipping by the rotor to stator, making the pump less efficient
+- Low viscosity fluids slipping by the rotor to the stator, making the pump less efficient

 - Running dry for less than a minute will destroy the stator